 - 708.39-1.
-In making a decision about the appropriate disposition for termination of parental rights, the Court shall consider the standards and factors enumerated in this section and any report submitted by the Department. - 708.39-2.
-The best interests of the child shall be the prevailing standard considered by the Court in determining the disposition of all termination of parental rights proceedings. - 708.39-3.
-In considering the best interests of the child the Court shall also consider, but not be limited to, the following factors: - (a) The likelihood of the child's adoption after termination; - (b) Whether the child will be raised in an environment that is respectful of the child's race(s), culture(s), and heritage(s); - (c) The age and health of the child, both at the time of the disposition and, if applicable, at the time the child was removed from the home; - (d) Whether the child has substantial relationships with the parent or other family members, and whether it would be harmful to the child to sever these relationships; - (e) The wishes of the child; - (f) The duration of the separation of the parent from the child; and - (g) Whether the child will be able to enter into a more stable and permanent family relationship as a result of the termination, taking into account the conditions of the child's current placement, the likelihood of future placements and the results of prior placements.
+In making a decision about the appropriate disposition for suspension or termination of parental rights, the Court shall consider the standards and factors enumerated in this section and any report submitted by the Department. - 708.39-2.
+The best interests of the child shall be the prevailing standard considered by the Court in determining the disposition of all suspension and termination of parental rights proceedings. - 708.39-3.
+In considering the best interests of the child the Court shall also consider, but not be limited to, the following factors: - (a) The likelihood of the child's adoption after suspension or termination; - (b) Whether the child will be raised in an environment that is respectful of the child's race(s), culture(s), and heritage(s); - (c) The age and health of the child, both at the time of the disposition and, if applicable, at the time the child was removed from the home; - (d) Whether the child has substantial relationships with the parent or other family members, and whether it would be harmful to the child to sever these relationships; - (e) The wishes of the child, if the child has the capacity to express their wishes; - (f) The duration of the separation of the parent from the child; and - (g) Whether the child will be able to enter into a more stable and permanent family relationship as a result of the suspension or termination, taking into account the conditions of the child's current placement, the likelihood of future placements and the results of prior placements.

 708.40.
-Dispositional Hearings for Termination of Parental Rights
+Dispositional Hearings for Suspension or Termination of Parental Rights